aadesh1145/Space-Shooter-Game/README.md

  (Caution:Use of other versions of mingW and SFML may cause unwanted errors and problems in the code so, I strongly recommend using this version of SFML and mingW.)

 * After this process, you need to download the game repository from my github profile.
-* I recommend downloading this repository directly in your (C:/space-shooter-game-main) drive without including this folder in any folder of C drive so that, you can easily render all the resources of this game and you don't need to manually change the path of the assets(images/sprite, fonts and sfx) that were used in the development otherwise you need to change the path of the resources(sprite, sfx, fonts) used in the code manually.
-The path that contains my space shooter game is C:\smfl-project.
-Here sfml-project contains all the folders like coding, src, font, sfx, sprit, MakeFile, all dll files, etc. The main.cpp file is inside the coding(coding>>main.cpp) which is the main file of my project.<br>
+* I recommend downloading this repository directly in your (C:/space-shooter-game-main) drive without including this folder in any folder of C drive so that, you can easily render all the resources of this game and you don't need to manually change the path of the assets(images/sprite, fonts and sfx) that were used in the development otherwise you need to change the path of the resources(sprite, sfx, fonts) used in the code manually.<br>
 You can follow these steps to correctly download the folder to render all the game resources properly:
     * After entering inside my [Space-Shooter-Game](https://github.com/aadesh1145/Space-Shooter-Game) repository.
     * Tap on green button that has "code" written in it.
-You can simply clone the given repository in C (cd C:/Space-Shooter-Game-main) and git clone.
+You can simply clone the given repository in C (cd C:/) and git clone.
 If you cloned it then you don't need to follow the steps below.
 The steps below are the steps if you want to download the zip file of my repository.
     * Tap on green button that has "code" written in it.
 Download the zip file.
      ![image](https://github.com/user-attachments/assets/54b8e3eb-ded9-4ae5-8638-0db0506fa093)
     * After downloading it, direct toward the folder and extract it inside the C drive.